 - Feeling in control

-An assertive communication style can be a tough skill to master because it requires a great deal of self-control.
-Emotions are what makes us human and they can get the best of us, which can happen when communicating.
+Assertive communication can be a tough skill to master because it requires a great deal of self-control.
+Emotions make us human, and they can get the best of us, which can happen when communicating.
 Intense emotions can lead to unhealthy interactions with others if unmanaged.
-Practicing mindfulness can be helpful in mastering an assertive communication style.
-An assertive communication style usually feels like they have control over their lives through taking responsibility for their issues as they arise.
+Practicing mindfulness can help master an assertive communication style.
+Assertive communication usually feels like they have control over their lives through taking responsibility for their issues as they arise.
 Therefore, helping people maintain healthy relationships, mental health, and overall well-being.